sonnynomnom/twitch-sql-project/README.md

 # Codecademy SQL Writing Sample

-Twitch is the world’s leading video platform and community for gamers, with more than 15+ million unique daily visitors.
-Using data to understand its users and products is one of the chief responsibilities of Twitch's Data Science team.

-In this project, you will be working with two fictional tables that contain Twitch's streaming data and chat room data.
+[Twitch](https://www.twitch.tv) is the world’s leading video platform and community for gamers, with more than 15+ million unique daily visitors.
+In this project, you will be working with two fictional tables that contain Twitch's streaming data and chat room data:

 Streaming data: